United customers can help us clean the world

 Clean the World works with thousands of hotels around the globe, but United is the first airline to partner with the organization.
 "We are excited to partner with United and eager to include the airline's amenity kit items among the gifts of good health our hygiene kits provide to children and their families around the world," said Shawn Seipler, Clean the World founder and executive director.

-We began collecting unused amenity kit items from our hub airports for distribution to Clean the World facilities in June 2016, and since we have collected more than 60,000 pounds of material that otherwise would go to landfills.
-Through the program we expect to collect 50,000 pounds of material annually.
-Today and tomorrow , employees from our domestic hubs and London airport will be gathering to assemble thousands of new kits — which will include soaps, shampoos and other hygiene products — for distribution.
-These kits will be distributed to several charities.
+We began collecting unused amenity kit items from our hub airports for distribution to Clean the World facilities in June 2016, but began collecting and tracking through a pilot program in late 2015, and since we have collected more than 137,386 pounds of material that otherwise would go to landfills.
+Through the program we expect to collect 50,000 pounds of material annually and we have collected 45,000 pounds of material through September thus far.
 By working with Clean the World, we are putting items from our unused amenity kits into the hands of the people in our local communities, and around the globe, who need them most.
 We're uniting for a healthier and cleaner world.